anima-libera/ipsys/README.md

 <img src="pics/001.gif" width="498" height="298" />

-It is written in C and GLSL and uses the SDL2 for windown managment and OpenGL 4 for running shaders (either for rendering, or for computing on the many cores of the GPU).
+It is written in C and GLSL and uses the SDL2 for window managment and OpenGL 4 for running shaders (either for rendering, or for computing on the many cores of the GPU).